 Research the area you’re planning to visit: Talk to people who have been there before, ask rangers familiar with the area about local concerns, carry the appropriate maps, and know how to read those maps.

 Tell someone where you’re going: Make sure you tell someone exactly where you’re headed and when to start worrying about you, especially if you’re hiking alone.

 Bring the appropriate equipment, and know how to use it: Every wilderness experience requires slightly different gear, but wherever you’re headed here are some basic items that are always a good idea to carry:

 - Plenty of water and/or a water filtration system (consume at least 3 liters of water per day per person)

 - Decent footwear

-- Map and Compass (make sure you know how to use them!)
+- Map, compass, and GPS device (optional) Make sure you know how to use them!